-For the three considered scenarios, the IPCC AR5 (IPCC, 2014a, b; Collins et al., 2013) reported a likely increase in global mean air temperature for the period 2081-2100 relative to 1986-2005 in the likely range (5th to 95th percentile of CMIP5 models) between 0.3 to 1.7 °C (RCP2.6), 1.1 to 2.6 °C (RCP4.5), and 2.6 to 4.8 °C (RCP8.5).
-The corresponding mean changes are 1.0 °C (RCP2.6), 1.8 °C (RCP4.5), and 3.7 °C (RCP8.5; IPCC, 2014b).
+For the three considered scenarios, the IPCC AR5 (IPCC, 2014a; 2014b; Collins et al., 2013) reported a likely increase in global mean air temperature for the period 2081-2100 relative to 1986-2005 in the likely range (5th to 95th percentile of CMIP5 models) between 0.3 to 1.7°C (RCP2.6), 1.1 to 2.6°C (RCP4.5), and 2.6 to 4.8°C (RCP8.5).
+The corresponding mean changes are 1.0°C (RCP2.6), 1.8°C (RCP4.5) and 3.7°C (RCP8.5; IPCC, 2014b).

-&lt;sup>b Defined as the OSPAR Convention area, including the greater North Sea.
+The large-scale geographical patterns of change remain stable among CMIP5 models and are consistent with the results of the IPCC AR4.
+The dominant feature is a strong warming of the Arctic north of 67.5 °N that exceeds global mean warming by a factor 2.2 to 2.4.
+The Arctic warming is strongest for the winter season, when sea ice retreat and reduced snow cover provide positive feedbacks (Arctic amplification), and weakest in summer, when melting sea ice consumes latent heat and the ice free ocean absorbs heat (IPCC, 2014b).
+Besides these

-The large-scale geographical patterns of change remain stable among CMIP5 models and are consistent with the results of the IPCC AR4 (IPCC, 2007).
-The dominant feature is a strong warming of the Arctic north of 67.5° N that exceeds global mean warming by a factor of 2.2 to 2.4 as a multimodel mean value.
-The Arctic warming is strongest for the winter season, when sea ice retreat and reduced snow cover provide positive feedbacks (Arctic amplification), and weakest in summer, when melting sea ice consumes latent heat and the ice-free ocean absorbs heat (IPCC, 2014b).
-Besides these thermodynamic processes, the lateral transport of latent heat into the Arctic increases under global warming.
-The weakest warming is found over the Southern Ocean and in the North Atlantic south of Greenland, with minimum values per degree of global warming of about 0.25 °C °C-1 (Fig. 12.10 in IPCC, 2014b).
-This is partly due to a deeper ocean mixed layer that promotes vigorous oceanic heat uptake in these regions compared to others.
-Generally, land masses warm at a rate of 1.4 to 1.7 times more than open ocean regions, leading to a pronounced land-sea pattern in the temperature anomaly.
-The difference in heat capacity plays some role in the land-sea warming contrast during the transient phase of warming, but it is not its main reason.
-As first shown by Joshi et al. (2008), the overall land-sea contrast is, to a large extent, caused by the dryness of land surfaces, which makes it impossible for evaporation to increase as much in a warmer climate as it does over the oceans.
-The mechanistic pathway also involves atmospheric dynamics.
-For further details, the reader is referred to, for example, Byrne and O'Gorman (2018).
+408 thermodynamic processes, the lateral transport of latent heat into the Arctic increases under global warming.
+409 Weakest warming is found over the Southern Ocean and in the North Atlantic south of Greenland with minimum 410 values per degree global warming of about 0.25°C °C-1 (Fig. 12.10 in IPCC, 2014b).
+This is partly due to a deeper 411 ocean mixed layer that promotes vigorous oceanic heat uptake in these regions compared to others.
+Generally, 412 land masses warm at a rate 1.4 to 1.7 times more than open ocean regions, leading to a pronounced land-sea pattern 413 in the temperature anomaly and indicating to a lower effective heat capacity of continents compared to the ocean.

-1.5.1(2) Precipitation
+414 1.5.1.2 Precipitation

-Projected global precipitation changes scale nearly linear with global mean temperature changes and range from $+0.05~\mathrm{mm}~\mathrm{d}^{-1}$ or $\sim2\%$ (RCP2.6) to $0.15~\mathrm{mm}~\mathrm{d}^{-1}$ or $\sim5\%$ (RCP8.5; IPCC, 2014a).
+Projected global precipitation changes scale nearly linear with global mean temperature changes and range from +0.05 mm d-1 or ~2% (RCP2.6) to 0.15 mm d-1 or ~5% (RCP8.5; IPCC, 2014a).
 As a result of an accelerated global water cycle, the contrast between dry and wet regions in annual mean precipitation increases.
 Likewise, there is high confidence that the contrast between wet and dry seasons will become more pronounced (IPCC, 2014a).
-In the midto high latitudes, yearly mean precipitation generally increases, with the strongest response over the Arctic, exceeding $+12\%~\mathrm{°C^{-1}}$ almost everywhere.
-Note that this normalisation is by the global mean warming, as already mentioned above.
+In the mid to high latitudes, yearly mean precipitation generally increases, with the strongest response over the Arctic, exceeding almost everywhere +12% °C-1.

 Precipitation changes vary greatly among models.
-Highlatitude land masses will likely receive more precipitation due to the higher moisture content of the lower atmosphere and an increased moisture transport from the tropics (IPCC, 2014a).
-In the Northern Hemisphere, the poleward branch of the Hadley cell will expand farther north, causing a northward expansion of the subtropical dry zone and reducing precipitation in affected regions.
-Further dynamical changes probably include a poleward shift of midlatitude storm tracks (Seager et al., 2010; Scheff and Frierson, 2012) which is, however, of low confidence, especially for the North Atlantic region (IPCC, 2014a).
+Under RCP8.5, high latitude land masses will likely get more precipitation, due to higher moisture content of the lower atmosphere and an increased moisture transport from the tropics (IPCC, 2014a).
+In the northern hemisphere the poleward branch of the Hadley Cell will expand further north, causing a northward expansion of the subtropical dry zone and reducing precipitation in affected regions.
+Further dynamical changes probably include a poleward shift of mid-latitude storm tracks (Seager et al., 2010; Scheff and Frierson, 2012) which is, however, of low confidence, especially for the North Atlantic region (IPCC, 2014a).

-1.5.2 Cryosphere
+429 1.5.2 Cryosphere